The next application deadline for the 2021-2022 cohort is October 15, 2021.

 - Career Plan: Briefly outline your long-term career goals.
 Indicate the type of institution, role and field(s) of interest to which you hope to move in the future.

 - Training Plan: Indicate the specific aspects of training you wish to accomplish during the two-year program and how the proposed research in this program will carry you toward your indicated career goals.

-- Mentor Letter and Mentor CV: Please ask your proposed mentors to write a brief statement in which they state that they are (1) willing to serve as mentors and (2) willing to provide whatever resources are necessary for you to complete your proposed research (lab space, computers, and so on), and (3) any additional comments they wish to submit to the review committee about your application.
+- Mentor Letter and Mentor CV: Please ask your proposed mentors to write a letter in which they state that they are (1) willing to serve as mentors, (2) willing to provide whatever resources are necessary for you to complete your proposed research (lab space, computers, and so on), and (3) any additional comments they wish to submit to the review committee about your application.
 This letter and the mentors’ CVs should be sent to the program office directly by the mentors.

 - Letters of Reference: Please have three individuals familiar with your research and academic potential write letters of recommendation for you.
-Each should have the recommendation form attached to it.
+Each should have the recommendation form included with it.
 NOTE: Your letters of recommendation should come from people other than your mentor.
 Recommendation Form

 Basis for Judging Applications